► Peugeot 308 hatchback all-new for 2021

 i-Cockpit lives on

 Peugeot’s i-Cockpit design theme – a small steering wheel over which you peer at customisable instruments, in a bid to minimise those eyes-off-the-road moments – continues, with a 10-inch driver’s display featuring lots of beautiful graphics and animations.
-Upper trim levels showcase a 3D effect, to prioritise the most important information and downgrade trivialities.
+Upper trim levels (GT and above) showcase a 3D effect, to prioritise the most important information and downgrade trivialities.

 There’s also a plinth which offers up the EAT8 automatic’s rotary gear selector, a drive mode selector, and the start-stop button.
 Handbrake-turn fans should be aware that an electronic parking brake is standard.